mendix/docs/snippets/refguide/On+Leave+Event.md

 Usage of the address property depends on the chosen link type.
 The property is used either as a URL (Web), as an email address (Email), or as a phone number (Call/Text).

-The address can be set to either a literal value, or an attribute value.
+The address can be set to either a literal value or an attribute value.

 ### Address Value (Only for "Open link")